April 18, 2023

 Alert and Action Levels are process control terms and should be established at levels indicative of the water system trending outside of its normal microbial control range.
 These levels should be established at levels no higher than, and preferably lower than, those listed in Water for Pharmaceutical Purposes <1231> based on the normal microbial performance trends in your water system.
-The purpose of Alert and Action Levels is to trigger additional, non-routine, rather than routine microbial control measures.
-These additional control measures should prevent objectionable levels and types of microorganisms from being present in the water, based on for the water’s use.
+The purpose of Alert and Action Levels is to trigger additional proactive, rather than routine, microbial control measures.
+These additional control measures should prevent objectionable levels and types of microorganisms from being present in the water, based on the water’s use.

 USP is silent on a specific answer to this question.
-It is understood that some manufacturers have their analyses performed by external laboratories – which may take several days or longer.
+It is understood that some laboratories may not be able to test immediately, or they may have their analyses performed by external laboratories – which may take several days or longer.
 For this reason, there is no time limit.

-In general, you can wait as long as you want – at your risk.
-But it is advised to test as soon as practical for the following reasons; 1) when stored, the water purity only degrades over time.
-Since Purified Water, Water for Injection or the sterile waters are of such high purity, the passage of time does not do anything except potentially degrade the sample due to environmental, ambient, or container factors; and 2) water is typically not produced in batches, but rather it is usually purified, produced, and consumed continuously.
+In general, you can wait as long as you have qualified the storage time and conditions.
+It is advised to test as soon as practical for the following reasons: 1) when stored, the water purity only degrades over time due to environmental, ambient, or container factors; and 2) water is typically not produced in batches, but rather it is usually purified, produced, and consumed continuously.
 The water may have had direct product impact or contact before any lab analysis is executed.
 Delays in testing only increase the amount of potential product impact – in the event of a failed test.

+Yes.
 These two chapters specifically state that these tests can be performed off-line or on-line.
 There are benefits and challenges for each approach, and they are described in more detail in these chapters and in Water for Pharmaceutical Purposes <1231>.
 In general, on-line testing avoids the risk of contamination of off-line samples by humans, containers, or the environment, and it provides immediate analysis and direct opportunities for real-time control, decision and intervention.
-For example, you can continuously test and accept the water (for these chemical attributes).
-Conversely, you can prevent the distribution of the water in the event of a failed test in real time.
-However, for a facility with multiple types of waters and loops, a centralized lab analysis system may offer a more economical choice.
-In either case, the water sample must be representative of the water used in production.
+For example, with on-line testing you can continuously test and accept the water as passing (for these chemical attributes).
+With this real time analysis, you can prevent the utilization of the water in the event of a failed test result.
+Whether using on-line testing or laboratory analyses of grab samples, the tested water must be representative of the water used in production.

 There is a "target limit response" of 500 µg of Carbon/L. The true limit is the response of the TOC measurement system to a 500 µg Carbon/L (prepared from sucrose) solution, Rs, corrected for the response to reagent water, Rw.
 This limit is equal to Rs – Rw.
 The actual number will vary based upon your reference standard solution, your equipment, background carbon, etc. USP Reference Standards are required for use.